Blog Posts

 Borneo Maps

-There are several cities on the island of Borneo that have both international airports and domestic airports.
-Pontianak (West Kalimantan), Pangkalanbun and Palangkaraya (Central Kalimantan), Banjarmasin (South Kalimantan) and Balikpapan (East Kalimantan), Samarinda (East Kalimantan), and Tarakan a small Island at North Kalimantan can be reached from Indonesian cities such as Jakarta, Makassar, Denpasar, Surabaya, Yogyakarta and Semarang.
-Meanwhile, Balikpapan, Tarakan and Pontianak have international airports and flights from Singapore, Brunei and Kuala Lumpur.
+Several cities on the island of Borneo have both international airports and domestic airports.
+Meanwhile, Balikpapan, Tarakan, and have international airports and flights from Singapore, Brunei, and Kuala Lumpur.